nurazur/TiNo/README.md

 - Open Source Software C++
 - Software can easily be adopted individually
 - Programming tool is Arduino IDE
-- Configuration of Nodes via serial interface (FTDA Adapter)
+- Configuration of Nodes via serial interface (FTDI Adapter)
 - configuration data and calibration data reside in EEPROM
 - EEPROM encrypted
 - Flashing
   - using ISP Adapter or
-  - serial with FTDA Adapter and Bootloader
+  - serial with FTDI Adapter and Bootloader
 - up to 4 external interrupts (i.e. push buttons) can be configured